 Housing Preservation

 We work with non-profit affordable housing developers to help preserve those units, which are the homes to thousands of families and individuals across the state.
-We work with agencies at the local, state, and federal level to monitor at-risk units, co-manage the Massachusetts Preservation Loan Fund, and work with developers to maintain affordability in buildings from Boston to Springfield.
-Given the high costs of new production, preventing the loss of existing affordable housing is a high priority for CEDAC.
+We work with agencies at the local, state, and federal level to monitor at-risk units, administer several sources of “soft debt” for the Executive Office of Housing and Livable Communities, and work with developers to maintain affordability in buildings anywhere in the Commonwealth.
+Preventing the loss of existing affordable housing is a high priority for CEDAC, even as Massachusetts strives to add new housing.

 Expiring Use Properties in Massachusetts